Current Promotions

 Author Bio

-Craig A. Evans (Ph.D., Claremont) is Payzant Distinguished Professor of New Testament and director of the graduate program at Acadia Divinity College in Wolfville, Nova Scotia.
-He has written extensively on the historical Jesus and the Jewish background of the New Testament era.
-His books include (1995), (in the Word Biblical Commentary, 2001), (2003) and (2005).
-His edited volumes include (with Bruce Chilton) (1994), (with Stanley E. Porter) (2000) and (with John Collins) (2006).
-He has recently served on the advisory board on the for National Geographic Society and has appeared frequently as an expert commentator on network television programs, such as and in various documentaries on the BBC, the Discovery Channel and the History Channel.
+Craig A. Evans is Payzant Distinguished Professor of New Testament at Acadia Divinity College in Wolfville, Nova Scotia, and has written extensively on the historical Jesus and the Jewish background of the New Testament era.
+He has appeared frequently as an expert commentator on network television programs, such as Dateline, and in various documentaries on the BBC, the Discovery Channel and the History Channel.

 Author Bio